BrytDesigns/bd-frontend-challenge/README.md

 ###### We believe it's the best challenge to demonstrate your technical skills, problem solving and your knowledge of HTML and CSS basics.

-### Why the two different tech stacks? 👨‍💻

-###### The reason for the two different tech stacks has to do with the technology we use everyday.
-While we are moving our tech stack be more React/JS focused, some of our older projects that we maintain still use Vanilla Javascript and JQuery.

 ### What's the goal of this challenge? ⚽

 ###### I'm glad you asked!
 We want to get an understanding of your abilities by measuring how creative you can be, how readable your code is and how you approach problems.